 1/8 part Ginger powder

 Mix the dried herbs together and store in a glass jar, in a cool, dark cupboard.
 This will last a year or more without loss in potency.

 To use place 1 tsp of the dried herb mixture in a tea ball.
-Pour boiling water over the tea ball, in a teapot with a tight fitting lid.
-Allow to steep for 5 minutes.
+Pour boiling water over the tea ball, in a teapot with a tight-fitting lid.
+Allow steeping for 5 minutes.

 Drink hot for period cramps, as often as necessary.
 Put in tea bags for travel.

 Tincture for Painful Periods

-Mix the ingredients as listed using ½ cup as the part.
+Mix the ingredients as listed using a ½ cup as the part.
 It will look like this:

 ½ cup Raspberry Leaf